rescript-lang/rescript-compiler/CONTRIBUTING.md

 ```
 # Use the correct opam switch for working on BuckleScript
 opam update
-opam switch 4.02.3+buckle-master
+opam switch create 4.02.3+buckle-master
+eval `opam config env`
 opam switch reinstall 4.02.3+buckle-master # do this if you get errors even from a clean compilation
+ocaml -version # confirm you're using 4.02.3
 opam install camlp4 cppo
-eval `opam config env`

 # Install dev-time npm dependencies
 npm install